Binary Neural Networks for Memory-Efficient and Effective Visual Place Recognition in Changing Environments: VPR Performance Comparison

 \subsection{Binarization, Depth Reduction and FC-256}

-Figure \ref{fig:ablation} shows $S_{P100}$ relative to Baseline resulting from using binarization (Bin), depth reduction (Depth), and FC stage tuning (FC256) separately and their relevant combinations.
-The features used to obtain the results are from \textit{pool5} layer.
+Fig. \ref{fig:ablation} shows $S_{P100}$ relatively to Baseline (Section \ref{ssec:networks}) resulting from using binarization (Bin), depth reduction (Depth), and FC stage tuning (FC256) separately and their relevant combinations.
+The features used to obtain the results are from the \textit{pool5} layer.

-Depth reduction (Depth) yields a full precision network with better performance on Nordland.
-Depth reduction makes the output layer of a model retain more spatial information compared to the baseline.
-Hence, the better performance on the seasonal changes of the Nordland dataset.
-Depth reduction positively affects the performance on Berlin Kudamm as well.
-This dataset includes two significant sources of variations: viewpoint change and dynamic objects.
-However, these results might not be conclusive because the VPR performance is generally low on Berlin Kudamm (Figure \ref{fig:sp100}).
-Small variations of $S_{P100}$, such as those due to the training's stochastic nature, can cause relatively large variations.
-Training a full precision model with 256 neurons in the FC stage (FC256) helps VPR significantly to tackle extreme 6-DOF viewpoint variations.
+Depth reduction (Depth) yields a full-precision network with better performance on Nordland and RobotCar.
+Depth reduction makes the output layer of a model retain more spatial information compared to Baseline.
+Shallower layers are more suitable to deal with appearance changes (Table \ref{tab:baseline_features}).
+Hence, the better performance on Nordland and Robotcar datasets that present significant appearance changes while none or mild viewpoint variations.
+Training a full-precision model with 256 neurons in the FC stage (FC256) helps VPR significantly to tackle extreme 6-DOF viewpoint variations.
 FC256 model achieves $25\%$ higher $S_{P100}$ on Old City than the original model trained with 4096 neurons in the FC stage.
 In classifiers, the FC stage is usually sized as large as possible to maximize accuracy while avoiding overfitting.
 Conversely, the empirical evidence shows that VPR benefits from a smaller FC stage.
 These results suggest that the FC stage has different roles in classification and VPR tasks.

 Depth reduction does not help $S_{p100}$ scores of the binarized models.
-The values of $S_{p100}$ for binary (bin) and shallow binary networks (bin+dep) are very close to each other on every test dataset (and Nordland in particular), which is rather unexpected considering the full precision case (Depth).
-The red bars in Figure \ref{fig:ablation} represent FloppyNet, which implements all the steps of the proposed approach.
-The addition of FC stage tuning counters the $S_{p100}$ loss due to binarization and depth reduction in every tested scenario (except Garden Point) proving the effectiveness of the proposed training approach.
+The values of $S_{p100}$ for binary (bin) and shallow binary networks (bin+dep) are very close to each other on every test dataset (Nordland in particular), which is rather unexpected considering the full-precision case (Depth).
+The red bars in Fig. \ref{fig:ablation} represent FloppyNet, which implements all the steps of the proposed approach.
+The addition of FC stage tuning counters the $S_{p100}$ loss due to binarization and depth reduction in every tested scenario (except Garden Point) supporting the effectiveness of the proposed training approach.